Welcome to the Official Colorado Variety Testing Program!

 He also worked for over 12 years in West Africa as a Peace Corps Volunteer, doing food crop research and extension, and developing famine early warning systems in Benin, Mali, Cameroon, and Chad.

 Sally earned her M.S. degree in Soil and Crop Sciences in 2012 from CSU where she studied agronomic factors that affect grain sorghum yield and maturity in Northeast Colorado.
 She obtained her B.S. in Soil and Crop Sciences from CSU in 2009.
 Sally grew up in eastern Colorado and decided to study agronomy after working as a research intern for a seed company.
-She currently works out of the Extension Office in Akron, CO and is happy to be back in eastern CO after living on the Front Range for 13 years.
+She works out of the Washington County Extension Office in Akron, CO.
+Sally is a newly Certified Crop Advisor (2020).

 CSU Extension Office